 - Half of all people age 65 and over experience twitching in the legs and arms during sleep.

-- Seventy percent of caregivers who decide to institutionalize an older person cite sleep disturbances such as wandering and confusion as factors in their decision.
+- Seventy percent of caregivers who decide to institutionalize an older person cite sleep disturbances as factors in their decision.

 - An estimated 30 million adults snore.